PDBeurope/pdb-images/notes/notes.md

 - Mol* - axes don't get rendered when I save image in GUI (with Axes: On)
 - Mol* - Color theme > Generate distinct > set any param to a zero-width interval (e.g. Hue: 360-360) > Page unresponsive (probably infinite loop with zero increment in src/mol-util/color/distinct.ts:getSamples)
   - The color generation is not perfect anyway (if Chroma and Lum are narrow, but Hue is wide, generates very similar colors)
+- `import { ModelSymmetry } from 'molstar/lib/commonjs/mol-model-formats/structure/property/symmetry';` fails to be imported unless e.g. `import { PluginContext } from 'molstar/lib/commonjs/mol-plugin/context';` is imported first (using CommonJS)

 ## Notes from Google meeting